 - 5 al., 2013, 2016a).
 Under the Pliocene Model Intercomprison Project phase 1 (PlioMIP1; Haywood et al., 2010, 2011), a part project of the Paleoclimate Modelling Intercomparison Project phase 3 (PMIP3), nine AOGCMs provided results of mid-Pliocene (3.264 to 3.025 Ma) climate simulations.
 A paleoenvironmental reconstruction project named the Pliocene Research Interpretation and Synoptic Mapping (PRISM) for PlioMIP1 (PRISM3D; Dowsett et al., 2010) provided global boundary condition dataset that is needed for performing the mid-Pliocene climate simulations.
-Through intercomparisons of - 10 multiple model results and data-model comparisons, large-scale climate pattern (Haywood et al., 2013), East Asian monsoon behaviour (R. Zhang et al., 2013), Atlantic Meridional Overturning Circulation (AMOC; Z.-S. Zhang et al., 2013), terrestrial climate (Salzmann et al., 2013) and oceanic conditions (Dowsett et al., 2012, 2013) were examined systematically.
+Through intercomparison of - 10 multiple model results and data-model comparisons, large-scale climate pattern (Haywood et al., 2013), East Asian monsoon behaviour (R. Zhang et al., 2013), Atlantic Meridional Overturning Circulation (AMOC; Z.-S. Zhang et al., 2013), terrestrial climate (Salzmann et al., 2013) and oceanic conditions (Dowsett et al., 2012, 2013) were examined systematically.
 The PlioMIP1 was the first model intercomparison project comparing past modelled climate prescribed with proxy-based vegetation pattern that is distinct from the present-day condition.
 Numerous independent proxy data for the Pliocene - 15 (Haywood et al., 2016a) suggested predominant warming over the North Atlantic and the Arctic region and wetter climate over land (Salzmann et al., 2008).
 The climate simulations under the PlioMIP1 tended to underestimate the warming over the Northern Hemisphere middle and high latitudes (Salzmann et al., 2013; Dowsett et al., 2012, 2013) although the latitudinal warming gradient was reproduced qualitatively.
 Hill et al. (2014) pointed out a robust contribution of surface albedo due to changes in vegetation and ice sheets and ice-albedo feedbacks (sea ice and snow) to the warming amplifications over the - 20 polar regions.

-Since the PRISM3D/PlioMIP1, newly archived proxy evidences have been integrated as PRISM4 dataset (Dowsett et al., 2016; hereafter D16) that is planned to be used for an ongoing modelling intercomparison project, PlioMIP phase 2 (PlioMIP2; Haywood et al., 2016b; hereafter H16b), a part project of PMIP4 (Kageyama et al., 2016).
-In the PRISM4/PlioMIP2, boundary conditions for the Pliocene climate simulations including orography and ice sheets have been different combinations of modern and Pliocene boundary conditions is planned to be performed in the PlioMIP2.
-The respective roles of the boundary conditions can be evaluated by comparing results of the sensitivity runs.
-In this study, we conduct PlioMIP2 climate simulations by using an AOGCM, MRI-CGCM2.3, that was also used in the PlioMIP1 (Kamae and Ueda, 2012; hereafter KU12).
-The results of the PlioMIP1 run, the PlioMIP2 run, and the PlioMIP2 sensitivity runs with swapped boundary conditions are used to examine respective roles of the updated boundary conditions.
-This study reports that the revised ice sheets in the high latitudes and global land properties including vegetation result in an amplified high latitude warming via direct influence, radiative feedback, and atmospheric and oceanic heat transports.
-The anomalous
+Since the PRISM3D/PlioMIP1, newly archived proxy evidences have been integrated as PRISM4 dataset (Dowsett et al., 2016; hereafter D16) that is planned to be used for an ongoing modelling intercomparison project, PlioMIP phase 2 (PlioMIP2; Haywood et al., 2016b; hereafter H16b).
+In the PRISM4/PlioMIP2, boundary conditions for the Pliocene climate simulations including orography and ice sheets have been updated.
+In addition, global lakes and soil data were newly

-25 updated.
-In addition, global lakes and soil data were newly included in the PRISM4 dataset.
+25 included in the PRISM4 dataset.
 Numerous mega-lakes over land associated with the wetter terrestrial climate during the Pliocene were suggested to be important for simulating local and large-scale anomalous climate (Pound et al., 2014).